 Trails are an essential part of natural and cultural habitats.
 We have deer trails, migration routes, and a host of pathways around the globe that have been used by countless creatures for millions of years.
 How can we humans sustainably design a graceful interface between our own trails and the surrounding habitat, or make existing trails more sustainable?
 How do we educate and foster veteran and novice trail users on safe and respectful access by all modes?
 How can we encourage a synthesis utilizing trails to interface with our neighborhoods, services and nature areas?
 And how can we promote a greater sense of value and stewardship for trails within all communities?
 Join us as we explore traditional and emerging answers to these questions, and help promote Trails with Grace.

 2013 CONFERENCE SITE

 The 28th California Trails & Greenways Conference was held May 8-10, 2013 at the Granlibakken Conference Center and Lodge, located on the west shore of beautiful Lake Tahoe.

-Click HERE to go to the California Trails Conference Foundation's new web page or go to http://www.catrailsconference.org.
+Visit the California Trails Conference Foundation's new web page: http://www.catrailsconference.org.